drichline/drichline.github.io/content/pages/desaturate/index.md

 ---
 title: "SV Control: Desaturating Reaction Wheels in the Satellite Simulator"
-date: "2024-07-18"
+date: "2023-11-20"
-draft: true
 ---

-Background: my professor for Space Vehicle control (Dr. Eric Swenson) wrote an incredible satellite dynamics simulator in MATLAB.
+Background: my professor for Space Vehicle control (Dr. Eric Swenson) wrote an incredible satellite dynamics simulator with a PID controller in MATLAB.
 Assignments for the class provided a specific end condition of the vehicle, and we wrote code that controls the simulator.
-A big part of it was representing the rotation from initial to final attitude; I liked to use Euler axis/angle, DCMs, and dot/cross products depending on the situation.
+A big part of it was representing the rotation from initial to final attitude; I liked to use dot/cross products, Euler axis/angle, DCMs, and quaternions depending on the situation.
 Below is my favorite problem out of all the assignments

 ## Objective

-As shown below, the objective for this problem is to point the SV body axes at \\\(\langle 1,1,1 \rangle\frac{1}{\sqrt 3} \\\) in the inertial frame.
-There is a disturbance torque on the vehicle, which increases angular momentum until the reaction wheels saturate at 5000 RPM; the main challenge is to write code to desaturate the wheels by dumping angular momentum using external torques from the thrusters.
+As shown below, the objective for this problem is to point the SV body axes at \\\(\langle 1,1,1 \rangle\frac{1}{\sqrt 3} \\\) in the inertial frame, and use the thrusters to dump angular momentum accumulated from a disturbance torque once the reaction wheels saturate at 3500 rpm.

+{{< figure alt="plot of reaction wheel speed vs time" src="rwspeed.png">}}

+{{< figure alt="plot of SV angular momentum vs time" src="angmomentum.png">}}

 {{< figure alt="initial attitude of satellite with parameters" src="Initial-attitude.png" caption="Initial attitude of space vehicle \\\(\langle 1,1,1 \rangle\_i \\\)" >}}